Physics-111/Physics-111.github.io/docs/tests.md

 There are two midterm exams and one final exam in this course.

 All tests are 3 hours long.
-The midterms are open textbook (Helliwell & Sahakian) and open notes; but you may **not** use either of the two midterms or their solutions.
+The midterms are open textbook (Helliwell & Sahakian) and open notes; but you may **not** use previous tests or their solutions.
 Any notes you *personally* have made, as well as anything else I have posted on Sakai, are okay to use.
 You may not use any other resource (including material from past versions of the course), collaborate with, or seek help from anyone.
 The final exam is closed book except for [this provided formula sheet](https://drive.google.com/file/d/186tC5NJHW3tp4t793oE1KHtphjsszuuW/view?usp=sharing){:target="_blank"}

 ## Midterm 1

 **Material Covered**: up to, but not including scattering

-**Date**: Thursday, October 14
+**Date**: Thursday, October 13

 **Time & Location**: "take-home" style.
-Must be completed within a continuous 3-hour window between 8:00am-11:59pm.
-I have reserved Shan B460 from 11:30am-9:30pm if you would like a quiet room to work in.
+Must be completed within a continuous 3-hour window between 7:00am-11:59pm.
+I have reserved Shan 2454 all day if you would like a quiet room to work in.

 **Cover Sheet**: Please carefully read the instructions on the cover sheet.
 An advanced copy of the [cover sheet is available here](https://drive.google.com/file/d/1SgN4EOAzD75dsSCYUcOUlZaNdI_40jm0/view?usp=sharing){:target="_blank"}